 Looking for scoring gauges?

-There are now three sources for these:
+There are now two sources for these:

 NRA Distinguished Air Gun Program

 Did you know you could earn a Distinguished badge in Sporter and/or Precision Air Rifle?
 This prestigious award can be earned by placing in the top 10% at the Indoor National Championships and the National Junior Air Gun Championship.
 You must be an NRA member and you can only earn two steps per calendar year.
 Start working towards this award today!

 The following general conditions have been approved by the NRA Air Gun Committee to govern the earning of these awards:

 The Award: There are two separate medallions and lapel pins that be earned by each individual who successfully completes the requirements for each discipline: 3 Position Precision Air Rifle and 3 Position Sporter Air Rifle.
 Individuals who earn this award in both 3 Position Precision Air Rifle and 3 Position Sporter Air Rifle will receive a Double Distinguished pin.

 Steps: Each individual NRA member who places in the top-scoring 10% of the overall results in each of the designated tournaments will earn a step toward an NRA Distinguished Air Gun Award.
 This includes any competitors who have already attained the NRA Distinguished Air Gun Award.
 Each competitor who makes the same numerical score as the last score in the high 10% will be awarded a step toward NRA Distinguished Air Gun Award.
 Inner tens will not be used as part of the numerical score to break ties.

 Award of NRA Distinguished Air Gun: A shooter who earns a minimum of 4 steps will be presented an NRA Distinguished Air Gun Award under the following provisions:

 - At least one step must be earned for competition in the NRA National Air Gun Championship and Training Summit.